tommasoltrz/FaceBlur/README.md

     fbs installer

 ## Credits
-Most of this project was developed these tutorials:
+Most of this project was developed following these tutorials:

 [fbs-tutorial](https://build-system.fman.io)